sourcegraph/about/content/blogposts/2024/sourcegraph-release-may-2024.md

 <br/>

-Code Insights chart drill-downs now utilize the new point-in-time search filter to more accurately represent the results that produced a data point on a chart.
+Code Insights chart drill-downs now use the new point-in-time search filter to more accurately represent the results that produced a data point on a chart.
 Previously a diff search was used to show the difference between a selected point in time on a chart and the one before it, but Code Insights can now show a repository’s state at that exact timestamp.
-This functionality is useful for those searching large repositories or repositories with lots of history.
+This functionality is useful for searching large repositories or repositories with lots of history.

 <Video
   source={{